The Best Composting Toilet Medium (and How to Use It)

 For urine diverting toilets without an agitator like Cuddy Lite you have less need to absorb excess moisture so any of the above mediums are suitable and whichever is most convenient for you will be ok.

-If the soilds bin on your composting toilet has an agitator like Cuddy, we have found that a more crumbly substrate like damp coco coir is our preference.
+If the soilds bin on your has an agitator, we have found that a more crumbly substrate like damp coco coir is our preference.
 It is effective at covering the solids and is easily mixed.

-Coco coir is my personal preference as my composting toilet is in my campervan.
-Because of this being able to store a spare brick easily without taking up much space is a big factor.
-I also like that it's brown!
+Coco coir is my personal preference.
+Since I have a Cuddy in my camper van, being able to store a spare brick easily without taking up much space is a big factor.

 For smaller units, this will depend on whether you have an agitator or not.

-For composting toilets without an agitator, like Cuddy Lite start by adding a 3/4" layer of material to the empty bin.
-Then, after each poo break - add a sprinkle to hide the evidence and stop odors for the next visitor.
+For toilets without an agitator, like Cuddy Lite, start by adding a 3/4" layer of material to the empty bin.
+Then, after each poo break, add a sprinkle to hide the evidence and stop odors for the next visitor.

-For compost toilets with an agitator like Cuddy, you will start off with enough bulking agent already in the solids bin and turn it after each poo - this drys out your poop and breaks things down, meaning you don’t need to empty it as often or add more scoops of bulking material.
+If your toilet has an agitator like Cuddy, you will start off with enough bulking agent already in the solids bin and turn it after each poo.
+This dries out your poop and breaks things down, meaning you don’t need to empty it as often or add more scoops of bulking material.
 The other great thing about using a unit with an agitator is that you also don’t need a separate container in the loo area for your bulking agent.

 How much to add will depend on your manufacturer.
 For Cuddy, we recommend starting with the cover material 1" above the end of the agitator prongs.

-Whether you have an agitator or not, if the contents are ever too moist due to diarrhoea or other issues, simply adding more composting agent is recommended.
+Whether you have an agitator or not, if you’re struggling with moisture or condensation in your composting toilet due to diarrhea or other issues, simply adding more composting medium is recommended.
 The aim is to always maintain a moist but not wet consistency to avoid unpleasant odors.

 One of the things you can find with any decomposing matter is the occasional fly strike.
-We aren't talking big blue bottles, but the tiny and harmless earth flies - Fungus gnats, also known as sciarid flies.
+We aren't talking big blue bottles, but the tiny and harmless earth flies and fungus gnats, also known as sciarid flies.

 Diatomaceous earth is a great tool to help you combat that and maintain a happy composting toilet.
 You can get a small pot at a garden center or online.